ht-diva/gwasstudio/README.md

 ## Technical Architecture

-Gwasstudio leverages several advanced technologies:
+GWASStudio leverages several advanced technologies:

 1. **TileDB**: A high-performance array storage engine that enables efficient storage and retrieval of genomic data.
 2. **MongoDB**: Used for storing and querying metadata associated with genomic datasets.